smxi/acxi/README.txt

 CHECKSUMS AND TESTS:

-acxi can generate new checksum files (--checksum/-K) (md5 and ffp), and verify existing md5 hashes and flac file integrity (--checksum-verify/-V).
+acxi can generate new checksum files (--checksum/-K) (md5 and ffp), and verify existing md5 hashes and flac file integrity (--checksum-verify/-V and --infofix v/-Xv).

 The --duplicates/--dupes option allows bulk checks of a collection for duplicate flac files.